Skip to Content

 5. Wdzydze Watch Tower

-The Wdzydze Watch Tower will provide you the most beautiful views on the Kashubian Switzerland and on its biggest lakes Jezioro Jelenie and Jezioro Golun.
-The Wdzydze Watch tower is located only a 5-minutes drive from the Kashub Ethnografic Museum, it can thus be easily combined.
+The Wdzydze Watch Tower will provide you with the most beautiful views of Kashubian Switzerland and on its biggest lakes Jezioro Jelenie and Jezioro Golun.

-The observation tower offers a breathtaking panorama view and there are camping facilities in the immediate surroundings.
-You’ll also find a bar onsite which serves delicious Polish soups and the traditional pirogi (dumplings).
+You’ll also find a bar onsite that serves delicious Polish soups and the traditional pirogi (dumplings).
 Its terrace is very inviting to relax and enjoy the views.

 In case you want to get active, you can even rent a canoe or a windsurf next to the watch tower and explore the lakes by canoeing.